irsbugs/irsbugs3.github.io/pages/readme-src/README.md

 ==========================================

-This website has been created using Github's ability to provide and run the Nikola application, and up to 120+ other applications that may be required.
+This website has been created using Github's ability to provide and run the Nikola application, and also run up to 120+ other applications that may be required by Nikola.

 It does not require a PC to have Nikola software installed and for the PC to *push* and *pull* files to Github.